sigsum/sigsum/proposals/2024-11-slack-bridge.md

 ## Proposal

-Experiment with a bridge from the transparency.dev slack to Sigsum's Matrix room.
-If it works well enough UX-wise we keep it as an unofficial way to interact with Sigsum folks.
+Experiment with a bridge from a *sigsum room* in the transparency.dev slack to Sigsum's Matrix room.
+In other words, *a single slack room would be bridged*.

+If the bridge works well enough UX-wise we keep it as an unofficial way to interact with Sigsum folks.
 If UX (or other issues) are found we disable it.

 We continue to only advertise Sigsum's IRC/Matrix on our website.